javigs82/ecommerce-basket/README.md

  - **Database** is not the purpose of this ReleaseCandidate, so `in memory access` is implemented.
  - **Currency** selected as default is Euro.
-The system does not provide any other currency in this pre-release.
+As EUROPE is the country of development, cents is the unit of money and euro is the unit of currency The system does not provide any other currency in this pre-release.
  - **Catalog service** will provide info about items, so ` CatalogAdapter.java` returns hardcoded results
- - **Marketing service** will provide info discounts, so `MarketingAdapter.java` returns hardcoded results.
+ - **Marketing service** will provide info discounts, so `MarketingAdapter.java` returns hardcoded results. **Discounts** must be implemented based on marketing requirements, but for this pre-release, `minimum amount` of items and `discount percentage` are implemented. **Only one discount per item**.

+## Arquitecture

+This service is defined walking throught over hexagonal with ports and adapters.
+Also, is implemnteing under reactive paradigms, so the following technologies are assumed:
+ - `routes` for the http interface (akka **application layer**)
+ - `vertex bus` + `completable futures` for **domain layer**
+ - **infrastructure layer** data is provided by those layers.

+### Application

+Represent the interface of the microservice.
+It provides HTTP resful services based on `Routes`.

+### Domain

+Here is define the model, the business layer using event bus to communicate with application layer and act as a middleware for all business methods.
+This layer defines the ports in  too.

+### Infrastructure
+Data comes from in-memory storage due to the challenge of this pre-release.

+Given a central storage like `Sql` or `Nosql` db must be considered plus some distribute `cache` solution like redis.

 ## Getting started